AstunTechnology/nrw-metadata-portal-docs/docs/UserDoc_Chap2_Search.rst

 Accessing the portal
 --------------------

-The portal can be accessed from the following link:
+The portal can be accessed from the following links:

-`Natural Resources Wales Metadata catalog <https://metadata.naturalresources.wales/geonetwork>`__
+`Natural Resources Wales Metadata catalogue - <https://metadata.naturalresources.wales/geonetwork>`__

-The home page of the portal comprises a basic search bar at the top, and also provides the option to browse by topic category (default) or by INSPIRE theme.
-Visitors can also browse the newest entries to the site or the most popular using the tabs lower down the page.
-Tabs in the header menu give access to the main **search** page, **map** viewer and **sign in** page (for registered users).
+The home page of the portal comprises of a basic search bar at the top, and also provides the option to browse by topic category (default) or by INSPIRE theme.
+Tabs in the header menu give access to the main **search** page and selecting **Cymraeg** will switch users to the welsh version of the catalogue.
+NRW Staff can use the **Sign-in** option to log-in via single sign on to edit and create metadata records where access is allowed and to also access metadata elements that are resticted to public access
 Clicking the portal name on the header menu will return the user to the home page.

 |userdoc_fig_2_1_1_Home|